Frequently Asked Questions

 Data quality in LCA refers to how well your inventory data represents reality.
 Key dimensions include completeness (are all relevant flows captured?), precision (measured vs. estimated data), temporal representativeness (how current is the data?), geographical representativeness (does it match your supply chain locations?), and technological representativeness (does it reflect the actual production process?).
 Poor data quality can lead to misleading environmental claims and regulatory risk.
 Our Technical QA service specifically audits data quality across all these dimensions.

-Yes.
-Our founder has extensive experience with all major LCA software platforms, including GaBi/Sphera LCA for Experts (11 years of daily use at Sphera), SimaPro, and openLCA.
-We can review models built in any of these tools, audit their configuration, and assess whether the software is being used correctly for your specific application.
+Our founder has extensive experience with major LCA software platforms, including GaBi/Sphera LCA for Experts (11 years of daily use at Sphera) and Umberto.
+Apart from that, we can review models built in any of the common LCA software tools, audit their configuration, and assess whether the software is being used correctly for your specific application.

 Can you verify an EPD created by another consultant?